arananet/clockpatch/README.md

 In ST Computer 06/1998 Michael Ruge describes a simplified version, [Variant 1.2](#variant-12-author-atari-corp) + the SDMA signal line cut but without any further grounding or filters.
 He does, however, mention an option to use another *74F04* with different number of passes through the inverters specifically for the SDMA line.

-Sometimes you can see a combined approach from [Variant 4](#variant-4-author-rodolphe-czuba) -- a capacitor terminated by a resistor.
+Sometimes you can see a combined approach from [Variant 4](#variant-4-author-rodolphe-czuba) -- a capacitor terminated by a 1 kΩ resistor (usually seen in AfterBurner 040 Falcons).

 ### Variant 2.2 (author: Ctirad Feřtr)
 This one (developed by the author of the Phantom accelerator) is considered to be the best clock patch available.
 It should work with any Falcon, with either accelerated or unaccelerated data bus.
 It basically combines most of the features and research results from other patches.